Manaswani96/git-me-outta-here/README.md

 ## 🌟 Why does this repo exist?
 To keep my GitHub active, honest, and funny —
-without revealing all my secret high-IQ projects.
+without revealing all my secret high-IQ projects 🤫🫣.

 This repo is:
 - ✨ a motivation engine